 Globalization, increased support from local governments and relatively low labor costs have driven innovator companies, even located in developed regions, to favor outsourcing opportunities within Asia-Pacific (primarily in India, China, Japan, Bangladesh and South Korea).

-Most of the installed, global ophthalmic drug manufacturing capacity belongs to established CMOs, accounting for over 80% of available capacity across various geographies
+Most of the installed, global ophthalmic medication manufacturing capacity belongs to established CMOs, accounting for over 80% of available capacity across various geographies

 The global, installed ophthalmic FDF manufacturing capacity of companies providing contract services is estimated to be more than 65 kiloliters.
 It is worth mentioning that companies in Asia-Pacific and Europe currently account for approximately 54% and 21% of the global installed FDF manufacturing capacity (in terms of volume), respectively.